wechto/paper/README.md

   :curly_loop: [Deep Reinforcement Learning with Robust and Smooth Policy](http://proceedings.mlr.press/v119/shen20b/shen20b.pdf) :+1:

-  the policy is trained with smoothness-inducing regularization.
-Such regularization effectively constrains the search space, and enforces smoothness in the learned policy.
+  Motivated by the fact that many environments with continuous state space have smooth transitions, we propose to learn a smooth policy that behaves smoothly with respect to states.
+We develop a new framework — Smooth Regularized Reinforcement Learning (SR2L), where the policy is trained with smoothness-inducing regularization.

   :curly_loop: [If MaxEnt RL is the Answer, What is the Question? ](https://arxiv.org/pdf/1910.01913.pdf) :+1: